-In the first 18 month horizon, the Outlook considers two scenarios, Firm and Planned, whereas the next 42 month horizon considers two scenarios: Planned and Delayed.
+The Outlook considers two supply scenarios, Firm and Planned.
 The forecast reserve levels for the scenarios should be assessed bearing in mind the risks discussed below.

-3.1 Extreme Weather
+3.1 Severe Weather

-Peak demands in both summer and winter typically occur during periods of extreme weather.
-Unfortunately, the occurrence and timing of extreme weather is impossible to accurately forecast far in advance.
-The impact of extreme weather was demonstrated in the first week of August 2006, when Ontario established an all-time record demand of 27,005 MW.
+Peak demands in both summer and winter typically occur during periods of severe weather.
+Unfortunately, the occurrence and timing of severe weather is impossible to accurately forecast far in advance.
+The impact of severe weather was demonstrated in the first week of August 2006, when Ontario established an all-time record demand of 27,005 MW.
 Over 3,000 MW of this demand was due to the higher than average heat and humidity.

-In order to illustrate the impact of extreme weather on forecast reserve levels during the first 18 month, reserves were re calculated assuming extreme weather in each week in place of normal (median) weather.
-While the probability of this occurring in every week is very small, the probability of an occurrence in any given week is greater (about 2.5 percent).
-When one looks at the entire summer or winter periods, the expectation of at least one period of extreme weather becomes very likely.
+In order to capture the impact of weather volatility on forecast reserve levels during the first 18 month, reserves were calculated using aa distribution of peak demand.
+While the probability of severe or extreme weather occurring in every week is very small, the probability of an occurrence in any given week is greater (about 2.5 percent).
+When one looks at the entire summer or winter periods, the expectation of at least one period of severe weather becomes very likely.

-The lower reserve levels, under extreme weather illustrates circumstances could arise under which reliance on a combination of non-firm imports, rejection of planned generator maintenance or emergency actions may be required.
+The lower reserve levels, under higher levels of demand illustrates circumstances could arise under which reliance on a combination of non-firm imports, rejection of planned generator maintenance or emergency actions may be required.